public-key-cryptography/public-key-editor/README.md

 	tion protocols changes.

-	** Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software if the maximum number of ciphers is used because a private key was modified in one of the public key ciphers but messages saved on users' computers will still be decryptable because file encryption uses private key cryptography.
+	** Note that the new version of the software will not decrypt email messages encrypted by previous versions of the software if the maximum number of ciphers is used because a private key was modified in one of the public key ciphers but messages saved on users' computers will still be decryptable be- cause file encryption uses private key cryptography.
 Also, an error was corrected in the passphrase dialog that caused problems on some versions of Linux; an error in the Save As menu item was corrected that caused files to be encrypted twice; and an error in the save mail settings method was corrected so that the method saves the font size, frame size, number of ciphers, and other mail settings.